canonical/microk8s-benchmarks/README.md

 # microk8s-benchmarks
-Data and tooling around microk8s benchmarks.
+Data and tooling for microk8s benchmarks.

 The `data/` folder is the data lake where all the experiment's output is stored.
 The `reports/` folder is where the final reports should be stored.
 Finally, the `scripts/` holds all the scripts and tooling needed to run each benchmark.